bdchauvette/leipzig.js/README.md

 for the following types of morphemes to tag:

 1. Numbers 1 through 4, corresponding to possible person morphemes;
-2. Sequences of &geq;1 uppercase letters, e.g. N, SG, or PST.
+2. Sequences of &geq;1 uppercase letter(s), e.g. N, SG, or PST.

 The parser attempts to assign a `title` attribute to any matches by looking for a matching key in the `Leipzig.abbreviations` object.
 This object contains